RitterAntoine/fdm_aa_cpp/README.md

 This project contains a C++ library.
 This library extracts contours from scalar fields, cycles them and then creates polylines.

+There are also multiples executables that can be used individualy.

 # Installation

 ## Requirements